neondatabase/website/content/docs/introduction/about.md

 ## Neon supports edge and serverless environments

-The [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver) is a low-latency Postgres driver designed for JavaScript and TypeScript applications.
+The [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver), which currently has over [100K weekly downloads](https://www.npmjs.com/package/@neondatabase/serverless), is a low-latency Postgres driver designed for JavaScript and TypeScript applications.
 It enables you to query data from edge and serverless environments over HTTP or WebSockets instead of TCP.
 This capability is particularly useful for achieving reduced query latencies, with the potential to achieve sub-10ms Postgres query times when querying from Edge or serverless functions.

 ## Developer velocity with database branching workflows